mycpuorg/xai_hack_devpost/grok-ai-engineer-devpost-final (1).md

 ### OpenEvolve Autotuner

-We use an evolutionary algorithm powered by LLMs to optimize kernel configurations:
+We use an evolutionary algorithm powered Grok to optimize kernel configurations:

 ![Evolution Chart](devpost_visuals/evolution_chart.png)